efanomars/stmm-input/libstmm-input-fake/README.md

 Usage
 -----

-In your test cases instead of instantiating a device manager with stmi::GtkDeviceManager::create() use std::make_shared<stmi::testing::FakeDeviceManager>() and pass it to the to be tested classes instead.
+In your test cases instead of instantiating a device manager with (for example) stmi::GtkDeviceManager::create() use std::make_shared<stmi::testing::FakeDeviceManager>() and pass it to the to be tested classes instead.

 See the 'examples/' subfolder.